KarinRoe/Data-science-projects/README.md

 4. **Visualizing Geographical data with basemap**- Here I visualize Airport data with the help of the library basemap.
 5. **Analysing CIA Factbook data using SQLite and Python** - In this project I am analysing the CIA Factbook data about countries with help of SQLite and Python.
 6. **Online music store data analysis with SQLite** - Analysing music data from an fictional online music store with SQLite and Python.
+7. **Finding the best markets to advertise** - Analysing survey data from new coders to see which market would be best to advertise.